markjholmes/nvim-config/README.md

 # 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+Using the [LazyVim](https://github.com/LazyVim/LazyVim) starter template.
+See the [documentation](https://lazyvim.github.io/installation).

 # Steps to set up